The goal of blackjack is to create a hand with a higher total than the dealer’s, without going over 21.

 Play for fun, not to make money.

-- The game begins when each player places their bets in the box on the table in front of them
+- The game begins when each player places their chips in the box on the table in front of them.

 - Every player is dealt two cards, while the dealer is dealt one exposed card and one face-down “hole” card.
 If a player has Blackjack, he or she is immediately paid out at either 3 to 2 or 6 to 5, unless the dealer also has Blackjack.

 You can spend hours at a blackjack table.
 But setting a time limit can keep you fresh.